-Eligibility to compete and certain restrictions on eligibility
+Eligibility to compete and certain restrictions on eligibility candidates must be:

-Citizenship Requirements Eligible Candidates must be:
+Citizenship Requirements Eligible

 - (a) A citizen of the European Economic Area (EEA).
-The EEA consists of the Member States of the European Union, Iceland, Liechtenstein and Norway; or - (b) A citizen of the United Kingdom (UK); or - (c) A citizen of Switzerland pursuant to the agreement between the EU and Switzerland on the free movement of persons; or - (d) A non-EEA citizen who has a stamp 4 permission1 or a Stamp 5 permission.
+The EEA consists of the Member States of the European Union, Iceland, Liechtenstein and Norway; or - (b) A citizen of the United Kingdom (UK); or - (c) A citizen of Switzerland pursuant to the agreement between the EU and Switzerland on the free movement of persons; or

+(d) A non-EEA citizen who has a Stamp 4 permission1 or a Stamp 5 permission;

-To qualify candidates must meet one of the citizenship criteria above by the date of any job offer.
+To qualify candidates must be eligible by the date of any job offer.